kreier/llama.cpp-jetson/README.md

 sudo update-alternatives --install /usr/bin/gcc gcc /usr/local/bin/gcc 100
 sudo update-alternatives --install /usr/bin/g++ g++ /usr/local/bin/g++ 100
 ```

+#### Library libstdc++ updated with gcc 9.x

+Code compiled with gcc 8.5 runs without a problem on systems only having gcc 7.5 installed (default for the Ubuntu 18.04.6 LTS image provided by Nvidia) since the standard library `libstdc++` is version 6.0.25 for both.
+It is only updated for the 9.x version of gcc, and then compiled binaries throw an error.

 | version | release    | libstdc++ | GLIBCXX | /usr/lib/gcc/~/version |
 |---------|------------|-----------|---------|------------------------|